 This brings us to the "use" it was put through, which is the main reason it took me ages to post this review.
-You see, the reel feels solid in hand, and the list of specifications is quite impressive with forged stuff, proprietary things, oversized this and that, but ultimately all of it means absolutely nothing, and it would be reckless to draw even the smallest of conclusions based on it.
-The fish, and only the fish, can tell you truth.
+You see, the reel feels solid in hand, and the list of specifications is quite impressive with forged stuff, proprietary things, oversized this and that, but ultimately all of it doesn't mean much and it would be reckless to draw even the smallest of conclusions based on it.
+The fish, and only the fish, can tell you the truth.
 For about 10 months I fished it every chance I got.
 It crossed the Atlantic 3 times catching Pike, Bream, Perch, and Chub on one side, and on the other side a load of fish from the Black Bass family which I did not care to distinguish because they look annoyingly similar and I neither kill nor eat them.
-Still, none of that was enough for me to form a proper opinion, because I believe that a reel needs to be systematically pushed to near its limits and methodically brought close the maximum figures advertised by the manufacturer before I can open my big mouth and claim that I figured it out.
-I'm saying all of this to make you show some forgiveness for the silly thing I was forced to do when none of the fish I had caught in lakes or rivers pushed the reel to where I wanted it to go..
+Still, none of that was enough for me to form a proper opinion, because I believe that a reel needs to be systematically pushed to near its limits and methodically brought close the maximum figures advertised by the manufacturer before I can form a realistic opinion.
+I'm saying all of this so you'd understand and forgive the silly thing I had to do when none of the fish I had caught in lakes or rivers pushed the reel to where I wanted it to go...

 The bail mechanism is simply perfect, and without a doubt the best there has ever been in any reel.
 The coil spring dives into a sleeve which pivots around a protruding post, allowing it to turn with the opening stroke like a watch's hand to apply consistent pressure throughout the full opening motion.
 How come it's the best there is?
 Because it's a Daiwa design that first appeared in their premium reels at the beginning of this decade, which Shimano apparently helped themselves to.
 These guys are like Apple and Samsung, except that they are not as litigious as the two phone makers and seemingly each lets it go when the other nicks a design of theirs.